woltapp/mitmproxy-mock/README.md

 ## Running

 You can run `mitmproxy` as the interactive console, or `mitmdump` that just executes the script and logs things to the terminal.
+The script is specified using the command-line argument `-s mock.py`, and the configuration file for the script is set with `--set mock=config.json`.

+The proxy can operate in several different modes, which are detailed below.
+As a short guide:

+* if you can configure the server URL in the app, **reverse proxy mode** is by far the simplest to set up and doesn't interfere with other traffic
+* if you are running the app on an actual device (e.g., a phone), or on a virtual device that supports proxy configuration on a system level, use **regular proxy mode**
+* otherwise you may need to set up **transparent proxy mode**

 ### Reverse Proxy Mode